 Upon acceptance within the MSAT program and to the graduate school at Waynesburg University, the student will be required to complete the following material and have present in their academic and clinical file.
-Completion of these requirements will be required to work with patient populations during their clinical experiences.
+Completion of these requirements is required in order to work with patient populations during their clinical experiences.